 Video Description Service, (VDS) is an audio service carrying narration describing a television program's key visual elements for the visually impaired.
 These descriptions are inserted into natural pauses in the program's dialog.
 Video description makes TV programming more accessible to individuals who are blind or visually impaired.

-VDS may be provided by sending a collection of components; for example, a “Music and Effects” component, a “Dialog” component, and an appropriately labeled “Video Description” component, which are mixed at the receiver.
+VDS may be provided by sending a collection of audio components; for example, a “Music and Effects” component, a “Dialog” component, and an appropriately labeled “Video Description” component, which are mixed at the receiver.
 Alternatively, a Video Description Service component may be provided as a single component that is a complete mix with the appropriate label identification, or mixed with just the same-language “Dialog” component.

 With ATSC 3.0 visually impaired individuals can receive VDS along with a full surround or immersive mix due to advances in Next Generation Audio as described in A/342 [16].